 - Mary Gunther Memorial Scholarship

-This scholarship awards two, one-year, $3,000 prizes to applicants.
-Applicants must be sophomore, junior, or senior students.
+This scholarship awards two, one-year, $3,250 prizes to freshman applicants.
 Preference is given to architectural engineering or environmental engineering majors.
-There is also a separate prize for freshman students.
-Applications for 2017-18 TBA.
+Applications are due March 1.

 - The Priscilla Carney Jones Scholarship

-This scholarship is awarded to junior or senior undergraduate women in chemistry.
+This scholarship is awarded to junior or senior undergraduate women in chemistry or related disciplines.
 Applicants should have a GPA of 3.25 or better.
-Recipients receive a $1,500 prize; the application deadline is May 1, 2017.
+Recipients are awarded a minimum of $1,500; the application deadline is May 1.